stevob14/passivecash/index.md

 [Rocket Pool](https://stake.rocketpool.net/) is a decentralized Ethereum staking protocol offering ~8.4% APR.

 As another option, you can stake ETH, SOL, ATOM, and DOT on a [Ledger Nano S Plus - The Best Crypto Hardware Wallet](https://shop.ledger.com/pages/ledger-nano-s-plus/?r=91b52306c89b).
 This offers greater security as opposed to holding your coins on an exchange like Coinbase.
 With a hardware wallet like the Ledger, you own your private keys.
-Of course, if you decide to, you can always move your Tezos from Coinbase to your hardware wallet and vice versa.
+Of course, if you decide to, you can always move your cryptocurrency from Coinbase to your hardware wallet and vice versa.
 You can read more about staking through Ledger [here](https://www.ledger.com/staking).

 Helpful [guide](https://docs.google.com/document/d/1Ywul9ngMsQjEi8fLOWRl8_IQ4Kdw07BHs5gO45KrBJ4/edit) to help get you started in the world of DeFi.